Alicepinch/bakemyday/README.md

 - Purchase products in a safe and secure way.
 - Be provided with all the necessary information regarding cake ingredients for allergen reasons.
-- Get quotes for a personalised cake.
+- Be able to easily navigate across the site and to feel comfortable doing so, easily finding what they want and need.
+- Be able to gain valuable information from the blog section.

 ### Site Owner Goals

-- To be able to easily navigate across the site and to feel comfortable doing so, easily finding what they want and need.
 - To be able to easily make any adjustments needed to any products across the website.
 - For customers to get a feel for the brand and what it is through the design and layout of the website.
 - For customers to not only visit the website but complete orders.